Our School Council

 It is a councillors’ job to help improve the experiences of all the pupils in the school by suggesting changes or improvements to how the school is run (including break times, lunchtimes and the use of outdoor space).
-The councillors have a meeting every 4-6 weeks and the minutes and decisions of these meetings are posted in the School Council file on the school’s internal shared network.
+The councillors have a meeting every half term and the minutes and decisions of these meetings are shared with the rest of the school.
 The councillors in each class can then explain to their class members what has been discussed and also ask for information for the next meeting.

 Here are examples of the types of issues discussed at our meetings:

 Some Yr6 children are getting more football time than others.

 Can we have playground friendship benches beside the Great Hall?

 Can we have marking cones in the arena?

 - £100 from the Governors has been spent on sports bibs to be used at playtime for football.